Nearshoring Garment Production: Europe & North Africa Guide [2026]

 Bangladesh4–7 weeks7–11 weeks21–28 days + customs16–24 weeks

 What guides get wrong: they compare factory production time only.
-Every nearshore destination now requires a UK customs declaration, which adds 2–5 days and £100–£200 per shipment in broker fees.
+Every nearshore destination still requires a UK customs declaration regardless of whether duty is owed, which adds 2–5 days and £100–£200 per shipment in broker fees.
 For brands running small, frequent replenishment orders, this overhead accumulates quickly.

 Ethical and Sustainability Standards by Region